iossifovlab/gpf/userdocs/administration/getting_started.rst

     vdb.get_studies_ids()

-that should return a list of all studies IDs:
+This should return a list of all studies' IDs:

 .. code-block:: python3